vpenades/InteropTypes/README.md

 memory allocation strategy and simply wraps the memory already allocated by others.

-This feature makes InteropBitmaps a very convenient library to interop with image adquisition APIs, or exchanging bitmap objects between imaging libraries avoiding memory allocations or expensive bitmap conversions.
+This feature makes InteropBitmaps specially suited to interop with image adquisition APIs, or exchanging bitmap objects between imaging libraries avoiding memory allocations or expensive bitmap conversions.